SimoneAstarita/queer_NLP_bib/README.md

 Björklund, Henrik, and Hannah Devinney. <a href="https://aclanthology.org/2023.ltedi-1.8.pdf"><u>"Computer, enhence: POS-tagging improvements for nonbinary pronoun use in Swedish."</u></a> Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion.
 2023.

 ## Question Answering
+Brixey, Jacqueline, et al. <a href="https://aclanthology.org/W17-5544.pdf"><u>"Shihbot: A facebook chatbot for sexual health information on hiv/aids."</u></a> Proceedings of the 18th annual SIGdial meeting on discourse and dialogue.
+2017.

 Bunzeck, Bastian, and Sina Zarrieß. <a href="https://aclanthology.org/2024.genbench-1.3.pdf"><u>"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."</u></a> Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP.
 2024.